Blood and Marrow Clinical Trials Network

-The Blood and Marrow Clinical Trials Network (BMT CTN) is supported by a U01 grant to the NHLBI and NCI, with the NHLBI as the lead institute.
-NIAID also supports one of the trials.
+The Blood and Marrow Clinical Trials Network (BMT CTN) is supported by a U10 grant from the NHLBI and NCI, with the NHLBI as the lead institute.
 This network is managed jointly among NHLBI and NCI/CTEP program officers.
 The BMT CTN was established in October of 2001 to conduct large, multi-institutional clinical trials addressing important issues in hematopoietic stem cell transplantation (HCT).
 The participating BMT CTN investigators collaborate to implement and complete well-designed clinical trials of high scientific merit, offering trial participation to patients in all regions of the United States.
-The network is composed of 16 clinical Core centers and a data and coordinating center (DCC) as well as a large number of affiliate clinical centers.
+The network is composed of 20 clinical Core centers and a data and coordinating center (DCC) as well as a large number of affiliate clinical centers.
 A Steering Committee, composed of a chair and a lead transplant physician from each of the Core sites, reviews concepts of protocols that are presented at regularly scheduled meetings from member institutions or outside institutions, as well as applications for ancillary site participation in clinical trials.
-The DCC is a consortium of 3 collaborative organizations, the Center for International Blood and Marrow Transplant Research, which maintains an extensive database of clinical information on autologous, related, and unrelated donor transplants, the National Marrow Donor Program, which communicates with a large network of donor and collection sites, and the EMMES corporation, which has extensive expertise in managing multi-center clinical trials and in statistical support for clinical trial design and analysis.
+The DCC is a consortium of 3 collaborative organizations: a) the Center for International Blood and Marrow Transplant Research, which maintains an extensive database of clinical information on autologous, related, and unrelated donor transplants, b) the National Marrow Donor Program, which communicates with a large network of donor and collection sites, and c) the EMMES corporation, which has extensive expertise in managing multi-center clinical trials and in statistical support for clinical trial design and analysis.